-The fact that starter fluid is volatile also means that you would be inhaling it a fair bit whenever you use it.
+Lighter fluid is also volatile.
+That means you’ll be inhaling it and the chemicals it releases as the lighter fluid burns.
 Since starter fluid contains volatile organic compounds, this can quickly become a health risk, especially with long-term use or for people with sensitive airways or breathing issues.

-Overall, while this method might look easy and fast at first glance, we do not recommend it for getting a charcoal grill going.
+Overall, while the lighter fluid method might look easy and fast at first glance, we do not recommend it for getting a charcoal grill going.

-According to our humble opinion, using a chimney starter is unequivocally the best way of lighting your charcoal grill.
-A charcoal chimney or chimney starter is a simple cylindrical tube made of metal that holds your charcoal while you light them from the bottom of the tube.
-As the bottom portion of the charcoal lights, the heat and warm air rise to the top, effectively lighting all of the charcoal evenly without any external aid.
+According to our humble opinion, using a charcoal chimney is unequivocally the best way of lighting your charcoal grill.
+A charcoal chimney or chimney starter is a simple cylindrical tube made of metal that holds your charcoal while you light them from the bottom.
+As the bottom lumps of charcoal burn, the heat and warm air rise to the top, effectively lighting all of the charcoal evenly without any external aid.

 With this method, you can get all your coals glowing and hot really fast and without any effort.
 Here is a short breakdown of the method: